tylersayshi/duckhawk/README.md

 const result = await map([1, 2, 3], (item) => Promise.resolve(item + 1));
 ```

-concurrency can be passed to limit the number of promises to run in parallel.
+concurrency can be passed to limit the number of promises to run a specific number at a time.
+Otherwise, we will run with Promise.all.

 ```ts
 import { map } from "duckhawk";